curv3d/curv/docs/language/Imperative_Sublanguage.rst

 * In the 0.0 release, this is the only way to iterate within a shape's distance function.
 The GPU compiler is not yet smart enough to convert tail recursion into iteration.

+This feature is experimental, and may change in future.